First ever Lead Wing Command and Control Course taught at Travis

 |0

-This work, First ever Lead Wing Command and Control Course taught at Travis [Image 4 of 4], by TSgt Philip Bryant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First ever Lead Wing Command and Control Course taught at Travis, by 1st Lt.
+Christian Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT